SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Initializers
 ~~~~~~~~~~~~

-:newTerm:`Initializers` are special methods
-that can be called when a new instance of your type is created.
+:newTerm:`Initializers` are called when a new instance of your type is created.
-In its simplest form, an initializer is just an instance method with no parameters,
+In its simplest form, an initializer is like an instance method with no parameters,
 written using the ``init`` keyword:

 .. testcode:: initialization